Statistics about the Swedish forests

 Some functions will in the future be available at SLU Artdatabanken's artfakta.se, and you can already use Observation maps (Fyndkartor) there.

-Instead, you will find a large part of the Analysis Portal's functions in the new Swedish Biodiversity Data Infrastructure (SBDI), which will be launched during the autumn 2021.
+Instead, you will find a large part of the Analysis Portal's functions in the new Swedish Biodiversity Data Infrastructure (SBDI), which was launched during the autumn 2021.